-I trained as a lifeguard with the Loughborough Lifesaving Club and learnt how difficult it is to manoeuvre a body in water – particularly in the sea.
+What you do alongside your degree can be just as valuable as what you learn in the lecture theatre.
+I trained with Loughborough Lifesaving Club – it was fun and kept me uber-fit.
+What’s more, whilst swimming my lengths, I started thinking about rescue equipment and learnt how difficult it is to manoeuvre a body in water – particularly in the sea.
 So, designing a suitable lifeguard water craft seemed the perfect problem to address with my final year project.

-When I graduated, I got a great job as a Product Designer with Vax, but wanted to continue to develop Asap.
+When I graduated, I got a great job as a Product Designer with Vax but wanted to continue to develop Asap – my own business.
 My degree had taught me the fundamentals of design, but I needed to learn how to turn Asap into a viable product and business.

 During the show, Richard Reed introduced me to Sir Richard Branson.
 I couldn’t believe it – having only just established my fledgling business, I had the opportunity to discuss my plans with the Virgin boss!

 He was very enthusiastic and made a fantastic offer – to fly the Asap prototype out to Bondi Beach for its official product launch.

 In April 2013, I was thrilled to be named Best Start-up Business of the Year in the Lloyds TSB Enterprise Awards.
 Together with the fantastic support I’ve received through The Studio, the Award’s two-year mentoring package will add further value to the Asap proposition and enhance my business acumen.